 Fact: Newborns and young infants aren’t usually the best sleepers, what with the waking every few hours to eat and all.
 That’s why the phrase ‘sleeping like a baby’ is so misleading, in my opinion! 😉

 Understandably, parents often become very interested in how to help their newborns sleep pretty soon after delivery.
-The thing is, newborns and young babies aren’t ready for sleep coaching (we usually advise waiting on that until baby is at least 4 months old and have moved past the 4 month sleep regression).
+The thing is, newborns and young babies aren’t ready for strict sleep coaching.
+(We usually advise waiting on that until baby is at least 4 months old.)

-Don’t let that make you feel hopeless, though – just because your newborn is too young for sleep coaching doesn’t mean you’re destined to endure months of sleeplessness.
+Don’t let that make you feel hopeless, though.
+Just because your newborn is too young for formal sleep training/coaching doesn’t mean you’re destined to endure months of sleeplessness.
 There are steps you can take to naturally, gently encourage your newborn to sleep better.

 And that’s what we’re looking at today!
 Below are 7 ways you can naturally and gently promote better sleep for your newborn.
 Let’s take a look!

 7 Ways To Gently, Naturally Encourage Your Newborn Baby To Sleep Better (and Longer!)

 - Go for a walk with your baby.
 Turns out your grandmother was right.
 Fresh air really does help children sleep better!
 Once your baby is a few weeks old, you can start incorporating a daily walk, or some time spent sitting outdoors.
 This will go far towards helping improve sleep at night and during naps.